ohjay/in-pursuit-of-beauty/README.md

 ## Technical Notes

-- This project requires PyTorch and [Panda3D](https://www.panda3d.org/) and has been tested locally with Python 3.6/Ubuntu 18.04.
-Ideally you will also have a GPU, because stylization is probably very slow otherwise, meaning the app might no longer run in real-time.
+- This project requires PyTorch, [Panda3D](https://www.panda3d.org/), [`lycon`](https://github.com/ethereon/lycon), and [`pynput`](https://pypi.org/project/pynput/).
+It has been tested locally with Python 3.6 and Ubuntu 18.04.
+Ideally you will also have a GPU, because the app might not run in real-time otherwise.

 ## References